metaory/mxflow-cli/README.md

         export: barx
     # Steps are list of commands to execute
     steps:
-        # Variable name or its export can be used with braces
+      # Variable name or its export are available with braces
       - echo {foo} world
         # Variable export
       - echo goodbye {foo} {barx} cruel world